RailPhase/RailPhase/Doc/index.md

 Use this library together with a web server like Apache and nginx.
 The web server will serve static content and forward HTTP requests for dynamic content to your application.

-Web2Sharp starts listening for requests and forwards them to your *views*.
+RailPhase starts listening for requests and forwards them to your *views*.
 A view accepts a HttpRequest and returns a HttpResponse.
 Regular expressions are used to determine which URL pattern should be mapped to which view.

 Before using, make sure that you understand the concept of [FastCGI](https://en.wikipedia.org/wiki/FastCGI).
-Your Web2Sharp app will *not* accept HTTP connections.
+Your RailPhase app will *not* accept HTTP connections.
 You need a web server to access your content.

 This example sets up a simple web application: